ilsffun19/ovs-dpdk/README.md

 6) To check the OVS PMD core assignment, run check_pmd_cores.sh
-7) To change the OVS PMD core assignment for the dpdk and vhost-user interfaces, run set_rxq.sh $interface_name $core_id
+7) To change the OVS PMD core assignment for the dpdk and vhost-user interfaces, run set_rxq.sh $interface_name $core_id 8)On the host, run addroutes_pvvp-2p.sh to setup the flow
-8) Download the VM image at: https://drive.google.com/file/d/1zoyF7KD594fr-1SBdDMgxR9P1fKJ23NJ/view?usp=sharing Create vm-images folder in ovs-dpdk.
+9) Download the VM image at: https://drive.google.com/file/d/1zoyF7KD594fr-1SBdDMgxR9P1fKJ23NJ/view?usp=sharing Create vm-images folder in ovs-dpdk.
 Pls download the ubuntu-16.04-testpmd.img file to ovs-dpdk/vm-images folder.
 Duplicate another ubuntu-16.04-testpmd.img file and rename to ubuntu-16.04-testpmd2.img.
-9) Edit the power_on_vm-vhost-user1-2p.sh to make sure all the info is correct.
+10) Edit the power_on_vm-vhost-user1-2p.sh to make sure all the info is correct.
-10) Run power_on_vm-vhost-user1-2p.sh to power on the VM1 and power_on_vm-vhost-user2-2p.sh to power on VM2.
+11) Run power_on_vm-vhost-user1-2p.sh to power on the VM1 and power_on_vm-vhost-user2-2p.sh to power on VM2.
-11) Run vncviewer <host address>:1 and vncviewer <host address>:2 to access to VM1 and VM2
+12) Run vncviewer <host address>:1 and vncviewer <host address>:2 to access to VM1 and VM2
-12) Once both VMs are booted, you would be able to remote the access to the VMs from the host via: ssh -l root localhost -p 2024 ssh -l root localhost -p 2025
+13) Once both VMs are booted, you would be able to remote the access to the VMs from the host via: ssh -l root localhost -p 2024 ssh -l root localhost -p 2025
-13) Credential of the VMs are: root/passme123
+14) Credential of the VMs are: root/passme123
-14) Run run_testpmd.sh in the VM to start DPDK testpmd
+15) Run run_testpmd.sh in the VM to start DPDK testpmd
-15) Once testpmd is running, type: set fwd mac start
+16) Once testpmd is running, type: set fwd mac start

-16) Back in the host, run addroutes_pvvp-2p.sh to setup the flow
 17) Generate traffic from the traffic generator